Greg Forster, Ph.D. | August 16, 2018

 That story got told over and over again in the heady education reform days of the early 2000s.
 Lots of big new things were being tried to improve public education, and they were sensible things to try: merit pay, revised standards, high-stakes testing.
 Some states managed to have success in some cases—Massachusetts’ standards reforms and Florida’s mix of school choice, exit exams, and incentives to raise test scores across demographic groups are notable examples.
 But the overall story was failure.
 We just couldn’t take these good ideas to scale.

 The one exception is school choice.
-Unlike the other flops of the 2000s, which are mostly gone now, it has continued to grow and grow.
-And it has succeeded far more often than it has failed.
-Even in those very few places where it has failed, like Louisiana, we know why.
+Unlike the other flops of the 2000s, which are mostly gone now, it has continued to .
+And it has .
+Even in those very few places where it has failed, like Louisiana, .
 We can avoid making the same mistakes in policy design again.

 Why was school choice the only winner?
 Because it takes our ignorance seriously.
 It doesn’t try to generalize the content of education across millions of unique children.
 It empowers parents—who know their own children better than anyone else, and love their own children in a way no one else can—to control how each individual child’s education gets improved.